GoTestTools/gotestfmt/README.md

 The **parser** takes the tokens from the tokenizer and interprets them, constructing logical units for test cases, packages, and package downloads.

 Finally, the **renderer** takes the two streams from the parser and renders them into human-readable text templates, which are then streamed out to the main application for writing.

+## License

+This project is licensed under the [Unlicense](LICENSE.md), you are free to do with it as you please.
+It has no external dependencies.